Rigid models for 2-gerbes I: Chern-Simons geometry: The Chern--Simons bundle 2-gerbe

 where $Q^I$ and $X^I$ denote the free path spaces.
 Kottke and Melrose remark at the end of their section 5.3 that it is possible (but leave details to the reader) to give a simpler description using the double nerve of the square

 given a choice of compatible basepoints in $Q$ and $X$.
-Our approach here is somewhat different, however, in that the bisimplicial space underlying the rigid Chern--Simons bundle 2-gerbe does not arise as the double nerve of any commuting square.
+Our approach here is somewhat different, however, in that the bisimplicial space underlying the rigid Chern--Simons bundle 2-gerbe does \emph{not} arise as the double nerve of any commuting square.

-Another point worth noting about our rigid model is that in the bisimplicial space, while the manifolds are infinite-dimensional, we have fewer infinite-dimensional factors than in the bigerbe model \cite{KM19}, which leads to cleaner and easier calculations of the differential forms making up the rigid connective structure. \end{remark}
+Another point worth noting about our rigid model is that in the bisimplicial space arising from $Z_\bullet$, while the manifolds are infinite-dimensional, we have fewer infinite-dimensional factors than in the bigerbe model \cite{KM19}; the submersion $Q\times PG\to Q\times G$ results in spaces of the form $Q\times PG^{[k]}$, rather than using $PQ\times PG \simeq P(Q^{[2]})\to Q^{[2]} \simeq Q\times G$, which leads to spaces of the form $PQ^{[k]}\times PG^{[k]}$.
+This parsimony leads to cleaner and easier calculations of the differential forms making up the rigid connective structure.